xihuanyexiu/openHiTLS/README.md

 ## Component Introduction

-openHiTLS include 4 components currently.
+openHiTLS include 5 components currently.
 The BSL component will be used with other components.
 - The bsl is short for Base Support Layer, which provides the base C standand enhanced functions and OS adapter.
 It will be used with other modules
 - The crypto is short for cryptographic algorithms, which provides the full cryptographic functions with high performance.
 It will be used by tls, and can also be used with bsl
 - The tls is short for Transport Layer Security, which provides all tls protocol versions up to tls1.3.
 It will be used with crypto and bsl or other third-party crypto and pki libraries
 - The pki component currently provides basic functions that can support TLS to work, and will gradually improve the functions in the future
-- The auth component currently provides basic functions that can support TLS to work, and will gradually improve the functions in the future
+- The Auth component provides the authentication function.
+Currently, it provides the publicly token authentication based on RFC9578

 ## Development